kevinstl-org/apiease-docs/docs/docs/request-parameters/path-variables.md

   });
 ```

-The parameter named "variable1" in pathParamsEmbedded will replace {variable1} in your address path.
+The parameter named `variable1` in `pathParamsEmbedded` will replace `{variable1}` in your address path.

-When the request is executed from your storefront via app proxy the address will resolve to: https://ex.com/dynamicEmbeddedPathValue1
+When the request is executed from your storefront via app proxy the address will resolve to: `https://ex.com/dynamicEmbeddedPathValue1`

 In app path parameters act as the default parameter.
 Dynamic embedded parameters override the in app parameter values.

-If you only have the in app variable1=inAppValue1 then address  https://ex.com/{variable1} will resolve to https://ex.com/inAppValue1.
+If you only have the in app `variable1=inAppValue1` then address  `https://ex.com/{variable1}` will resolve to `https://ex.com/inAppValue1`.

-If you have the in app variable1 = inAppValue1 and pathParamsEmbedded = `JSON.stringify({ variable1: "dynamicEmbeddedPathValue1" })` then address https://ex.com/{variable1} will resolve to https://ex.com/dynamicEmbeddedPathValue1.
+If you have the in app `variable1 = inAppValue1` and `pathParamsEmbedded = JSON.stringify({ variable1: "dynamicEmbeddedPathValue1" })` then address `https://ex.com/{variable1}` will resolve to `https://ex.com/dynamicEmbeddedPathValue1`.
 So dynamic embedded parameters override the default in app path parameters of the same name.

 Source article: [Path variables](https://apiease.tawk.help/article/path-variables).